Hyphen Hyphen

 Hyphen Hyphen is a French electropop band from Nice, consisting of members Santa, Line and Adam.
-They have released three studio albums — Times, HH, and C'est La Vie.
+They have released three studio albums, Times, HH, and C'est La Vie.

 History

 Early years (2011–2014)

 The band was formed at the lycée Masséna in Nice, South of France.
 They chose the term Hyphen from Ancient Greek ὑφ᾽ ἕν (hyph' hén) standing for "in one" through the looking-glass.

 Santa and Adam are childhood friends, and met Line and Zac in high school.

 In March 2011, Hyphen Hyphen self-released their first extended play titled Chewbacca I'm Your Mother.

-The band has taken part in many national and regional music contests.
-They notably won the Prix du Jury of Les Inrocks Lab, and the Biennial of Young Creators from Europe and the Mediterranean.
+Having taken part in several regional as well as national music contests, they notably won the Prix du Jury of Les Inrocks Lab, and the Biennial of Young Creators from Europe and the Mediterranean.

 In 2012, they released their second EP Wild Union.
 The first elements from their current visual identity began showing with these projects, including tribal signs.
 They would later use the term Wild Union to describe the bond they formed both within the band and with their ever-growing audience.

-After many performances in the Provence-Alpes-Côte d'Azur region, Hyphen Hyphen started performing all over France including high-profile festivals such as Printemps de Bourges as finalists, and Rock en Seine.
+After performances in the Provence-Alpes-Côte d'Azur region, Hyphen Hyphen started performing all over France including high-profile festivals such as Printemps de Bourges as finalists, and Rock en Seine.

 In 2013, Hyphen Hyphen won FAIR, détours ADAMI, and Best Live of OÜI FM radio.
 They participed to Solidays and Eurockéennes de Belfort.

 Times and HH (2014–2020)

 On 18 September 2015, their debut album Times, with all tracks written, composed, arranged and produced by the then four members, was released in France.
 They recorded the voices of Just Need Your Love at Villa Coco Beach.
+This song was also subject to a music video, directed by John Poliquin and produced by Hervé Humbert for U-Man films.

-In Conservatory of Nice, they study plastic arts.
 The group designs the visual of their album covers.

 On 12 February 2016, Hyphen Hyphen won the Award for Revelation Scene (Best New Live act) at Victoires de la Musique, the French Music Awards, with their memorable performance of Just Need Your Love.
-In September 2016, the film director Jalil Lespert chose this music for his short movie Paris Je t'aime (Paris I love you) featuring Astrid Roos.
+In September 2016, the film director Jalil Lespert chose this music for his short movie Paris Je t'aime featuring Astrid Roos.

 In September 2017, the band released the fifth track from Times, Closer to You, as a single.
-The song was then featured in Armani Sì Passione Perfume featuring Cate Blanchett.

 On April 7, 2018, Hyphen Hyphen performed at 30th Chorus festival in La Seine musicale, Île Seguin.

 On 25 May 2018, Hyphen Hyphen released their second album HH and went on tour for over one and a half-years.
 They performed more than 150 shows all around France, Belgium and Switzerland.
 The album has been recorded in Studio Atlas Paris.

-On 7 January 2019, the second track from HH, Like Boys, was used in Yves Saint Laurent's Rouge Volupté Shine lipstick.
 On 22 March 2019, the single Lonely Baby featuring Kiiara was released internationally.
-In the following April, Like Boys was featured in Lacoste's French Panache perfume.